rism-digital/muscatplus_server/docs/api/routes.md

 ### `/probe`

-A probe request will perform a search, so it has all the functionality of the [/search](#search) handler.
+A probe request will return the number of results should a search be performed, so it has all the functionality of the [/search](#search) handler.
 The difference is that it will not return any actual results.
 Instead, it will return the total number of results, and any facets or modes that would be active for a given search query.